asparageist/pig-dice/readme.md

 Test: "it should bust if a 1 is rolled"
 Code: "if dice1 === 1 || dice2 === 1"
 Expected Output: "BUSTED!"

+Test: "it should start a new game when New Game is clicked"
+Code: "eventlisten.click New Game"
+Expected Output: player set to one, scores set to 0

+Test: "it should pass to the other player if Pass is clicked:
+Code: "eventlisten.click Pass"
+Expected Output: player changes from 1 to 2